 Even prior to the submission of its Manual, however, the Company already created various Board-level committees.
-These committees were comprised of an Executive Committee, a Nomination Committee for the selection and evaluation of qualifications of directors and officers, a Compensation and Remuneration Committee to look into an appropriate remuneration system, and an Audit Committee to review financial and accounting matters.
-A Risk Management Committee was subsequently formed to review the policies and procedures relating to the identification, analysis, management, monitoring and reporting of financial and non-financial risks.
+These committees were comprised of:

+- 1. Executive Committee to oversee the management of the Company and is responsible for the Company's goals, finances and policies; - 2.
+Audit Committee to review financial and accounting matters; - 3.
+Nomination Committee for the selection and evaluation of qualifications of directors and officers - 4.
+Compensation and Remuneration Committee to look into an appropriate remuneration system. - 5.
+Risk Management Committee to review the policies and procedures relating to the identification, analysis, management, monitoring and reporting of financial and non-financial risks;

+Subsequently, the following Board Committees were created:

+- 6. Related Party Transactions Committee to assess material agreements with related parties to ensure that the RPT are conducted at market rates and on an arm's length basis; and - 7.
+Corporate Governance Committee to assist and advise the Board of Directors in performing corporate governance compliance responsibilities in relation with the Company's Manual on Corporate Governance, the Philippine Code of Corporate Governance, and the disclosure rules of the SEC and the PSE.

 A Compliance Officer was also appointed.
-Members of various committees are expected to serve for a term of one (1) year.
 The Company submits its Corporate Governance Self-Rating reports to the SEC and PSE as proof of its compliance with the leading practices and principles on good corporate governance.